Glossary

 10DLC numbers are standard 10-digit phone numbers registered through The Campaign Registry (TCR).
 Throughput varies based on trust score (typically 1–75 MPS).
 Setup takes 1–5 days.
 Cost is low (standard phone number pricing).
 10DLC is the default choice for most businesses starting SMS programs.

-Why does Short Code vs. Toll-Free vs. 10DLC matter for DTC brands?
+Why does Short Code vs. Toll-Free vs. 10DLC vs. RCS matter for DTC brands?

 Choosing the wrong number type can bottleneck your SMS program.
 If you're running time-sensitive drops to a large list, a 10DLC number with low throughput may not deliver messages fast enough — by the time the last subscriber gets the text, inventory may be sold out.